-GSK Health and productivity – Preventive health strategy to effectively target HR and OH resources
+GSK Health and productivity – Preventive workplace wellbeing strategy to effectively target HR and OH resources

 GSK’s approach also includes on-site health enhancement, resilience and work-life balance programmes, delivered through Employee Health Management and the wider HR community, and signposting community services.
 Validated programmes on smoking cessation, weight management and physical activity are run with high take-up.
 All activities are tracked for participation – and outcomes.
 The resultant reduction in overall numbers of health risks are measured.
 This is a programme of enhancing success, performance and productivity both in and out of work.